He woke, his temples throbbing in waves.

 This is a bad beginning.
 Not a beginning, it’s somewhere slanted, slight of center in his life.
 He tried committing that to memory.

 A morose demarcation, devastation, extrapolation.
 Shit, he was doing it again.
 Words, marbling his vacant brain.
 No, not brain — mind.
-Brains were physical, but minds are the thought centers.
+Brains were physical, but minds are working metaphors of the self.
 God, he was prosaic.
 Mosaic.
 Fuck.
 Now it took an effort not to rhyme.
 Try this one: tempestuous.

 This was going from bad to worse.
 And, down the allegorical hill he’d plunged, threatening himself.
 Just flung himself down.
 Hell, he’d pick himself up.
 Start again.
-His inarticulate self and the heavy Sisyphean stone that hung like Damocles’ sword in sway over him.
+His inarticulate self held the heavy Sisyphean stone in tow, or Damocles’ sword in sway over him.

-Improve, press in, on, up?
-Even if it did — last night.
-Auck!
+Out of this fuggish, word-bled cloud.
+Even if he did — Auck!
+Last night.
 The sofa, the whiskey, the self-deprecating-but-silently-smug companion at his elbow.
-The way she’d looked at him, as if her gentle laments could break his heart open into some huge gaping wound, then attempt to heal it with a smear of attempted realism.
+The way she’d looked at him, as if her gentle laments could break his heart open into some huge gaping wound, then attempt to heal it with a semblance of realism.